Rievil/CrackenPy/README.md

 =============================
 In this scenario on the image multiple specimens are present.
 In this case it is nessessary which specimen should be assessed.
 For this a Cracken class is designed.
 At first it masks the whole image, and then using skimage library segment it into regions.
 The specimen mask is created out of inverse background mask, therefore it allows to have cracks which are going straight thgough the specimens, and the speicmen is still recognized.
 Otherwise, the segmentation would returned two different specimens, even tho they would be one body.
 It will create a set of operations neded to crop and rotate each specimen by its longer axis.
 The current state of the library takes into account the fact that the photos are taken perpendicular to the base on which the bodies under consideration are placed.
 Each specimen is given an ID, and allows to retrive the mask and image in stabilized state.

 The library is build to assess change in time of specimens, which are placed on fixed position in scene and are not moved throught the whole image acquistion period.
 The original aim is to monitorthe long term changes on multiple specimens.
 After the first registr of specimens, the segmentation is then always done on croped and stabilized version of image filled with the sample with adjustable frame around it.
 This saves time and allows to osberve also volumetric changes (expansion, shrinkage).
-Both CrackPy and SubSpecies class inherit plotting methods from class CrackPlot, so it is possible to use same plotting functions for both cases.

 ```Python
 from crackest.crack_analyzer import CrackAn